encode/httpx/docs/quickstart.md

 ## Redirection and History

-By default, HTTPX will follow redirects for anything except `HEAD` requests.
+By default, HTTPX will follow redirects for all HTTP methods.

 The `history` property of the response can be used to inspect any followed redirects.
 It contains a list of any redirect responses that were followed, in the order